ed-george/fukkit/README.md

 ## Setup ⚠️

+This project relies on [ffmpeg](https://www.ffmpeg.org/) to modify audio and censor profanities.

-This project uses Google's [Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/docs/reference/libraries) and as such, will require authentication to carry out any audio analysis.
+This project also uses Google's [Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/docs/reference/libraries) and as such, will require authentication to carry out any audio analysis.

+After cloning and downloading the project, please follow this guide in order to have an enviroment that can run this application

+### ffmpeg Setup (Required)

+Follow this [excellent guide](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) on how to install ffmpeg on your machine

-### Google Console Setup
+### Google Console Setup (Required)

 Firstly, you will need to [create an application](https://console.developers.google.com/projectcreate) within Google's Cloud Console and [enable the Cloud Speech-to-Text API](https://console.developers.google.com/apis/api/speech.googleapis.com/overview).